aiornotinc/aiornot-python/README.md

 ## CLI Usage

-You can install the CLI with the following [pipx](https://pypa.github.io/pipx/) command,
+AIOrNot also comes with a CLI.
+You can use it easily via a [pipx](https://pypa.github.io/pipx/) installation,

 ```bash
 # For fresh install